 Procedure time: 15 minutes

 The most common and treated 3 Areas are:

 - Horizontal forehead lines

-Botox is a purified protein produced by the Clostridium botulinum bacterium, which reduces the activity of the muscles that cause those frown lines between the brows to form over time.
+It is a purified protein produced by the clostridium botulinum bacterium, which reduces the activity of the muscles that cause those frown lines between the brows to form over time.

 Anti-Wrinkle Injections block the nerve from releasing acetylcholine.
 As a result, the muscle spasms stop or are greatly reduced, providing relief from symptoms.
 Your healthcare provider will know how much Botox is needed to treat you effectively.